EMCL-Research-ITSecLab/ctf-watcher/README.md

 ```
 sudo bash GrafanaDocker/set_up_grafana.sh
 ```
-If Grafana is on a differnet system than the Manager you need to provide the Managers IP:
+If Grafana is on a different system than the Manager you need to provide the Managers IP:
 ```
 sudo bash GrafanaDocker/set_up_grafana.sh --manager=<manager_ip_address>
 ```